 - You own the cryptocurrency you trade on the platform

 - Ample number of payment methods (credit card, bank transfer, PayPal, etc.)

 - Established and regulated platform with many assets

 - You need a crypto wallet

 Binance is a well-known cryptocurrency exchange that is favored by many traders and enthusiasts on the cryptocurrency market.
 The exchange was created in China, but later on, it moved to the crypto-friendly island of Malta in the EU.
-From all the services we have reviewed, Binance offers the most cryptocurrency pairs.
-You can choose from a vast number of coins with the base currencies being BTC, ETH, BNB, and USDT.
+From all the services we have reviewed, Binance offers the most cryptocurrency pairs and you can buy altcoins easily on Binance with the base currencies being BTC, ETH, BNB, and USDT.
 As you can’t deposit, trade, and withdraw with fiat currency, the crypto exchange only has crypto-crypto pairs (e.g., ETH/BTC).
 Therefore, you need a crypto wallet on the exchange to buy and trade cryptocurrency.

 You can choose from a basic and an advanced trading view on Binance.
 While the basic is more newbie friendly, the advanced view is best suited for expert traders.
 The platform’s fees are normal compared to other services on the crypto market.
 The average trading fee on Binance is 0.1% if you are the maker of the trade.
 However, if you pay with BNB, you will get a 50% discount on the trading fee.

 Creating an account on Binance is fast.
 Hit register and type in your details, including your email address and password, and you are done.
 Binance has different verification levels.
 Each level has a daily limit for withdrawals, starting with 10 BTC at level 1.
 If you are not planning to withdraw large amounts of money, this is good news for you.
 In other cases, you have to send different documents (such as your government ID) to the Binance team to verify.
 Verification on Binance can sometimes be slow.